alexandershalin/amneziawg-be7000/README.md

 9. Run the script: `./awg_setup.sh`
 10. Now, the guest network should be connected to your AmneziaWG server before the router reboots.

-Binaried built from official sources: https://github.com/amnezia-vpn/
+Binaries built from official sources: https://github.com/amnezia-vpn/

 Useful links:
 https://github.com/itdoginfo/domain-routing-openwrt